emilianozublena/microservices/README.md

 ## Getting Started

 You can either choose to build the go package or just simply run it by using the *go run* command.
 Choice is yours.
 Keep in mind that under /internal/client you have an example gRPC client built in Golang just for testing the service.
-The client is not tested and is not intended to be, as tipically the microservice wouldn't be holding a client inside of itself.
+The client is doesn't have any unit tests and it'll remain that way.
+This client is just for validating this PoC but shouldn't even exists on a typical service repository like this one.

 ### Prerequisites